mahmoudfouad5/Crespine-Gel-PMS-Legal/docs/legal/TERMS_AND_CONDITIONS.md

 ## Access and Accounts

-- Users can create an account directly within the app.
+- Eligible professional users can create an account directly within the app using mobile number verification and required professional profile details.
 - Access to certain features may depend on user roles and permissions.
 - Users are responsible for all activities conducted under their accounts.

 ## Scope of Use

-- The app is publicly available and can be used by healthcare professionals worldwide.
+- The app is publicly distributable and intended for use by licensed doctors and qualified healthcare professionals who use Crespine Gel+.
 - It is not restricted to any specific company or organization.
 - It is not intended for patient self-management or general consumer medical use.